building5/you-broke-semver-now-what/README.md

  [happens]: https://github.com/chalk/ansi-styles/issues/15
  [occasionally]: https://github.com/chaijs/chai/blob/84ed233a6d5dcc93ca7a759cedbd5fb10d52fabb/ReleaseNotes.md#200--2015-02-09

-If you work with a system [which relies on semver][nmp-semver] for any period of time, you have probably been on the receiving end of one of these breaks.
+If you work with a system [which relies on semver][npm-semver] for any period of time, you have probably been on the receiving end of one of these breaks.
 But what do you do when you are the guilty party?